Transform. Empower. THRIVE.

 WHO

-The HEM (Health Equity Matters) Foundation, Inc. is a 501(c)(3) nonprofit advocacy organization serving individuals impacted by sickle cell disease.
+The HEM (Health Equity Matters) Foundation, Inc. is a 501(c)(3) nonprofit advocacy organization serving individuals impacted by sickle cell disease & marginalized individuals with rare hematologic conditions, such as paroxysmal nocturnal hemoglobinuria (PNH).

-The HEM Foundation, Inc.'s mission is to empower people affected by sickle cell disease to maximize quality of life and bridge health and racial disparities.
-Its purpose is to raise awareness and community interest to improve the care, treatment, and attitude of persons living with sickle cell disease.
+The HEM Foundation, Inc.'s mission is to empower people affected by these conditions to maximize quality of life and bridge health and racial disparities.

 WHAT